RidddleWrong/LaravelBlog/README.md

     ```bash
     php artisan storage:link
     ```
-   This enables possibility of using images with the `asset()` method from the public folder.
+   - Enables images usage with the `asset()` method from the `public/storage/images` folder.

-## Admin Panel Access
+## Admin Panel

 5. To access the Admin Panel:

-    - **Option 1: If you chose the LaravelBlog.sql option in step 3**
     - Login with the following credentials:
-            - Email: admin@admin.com
+        - Email: admin@gmail.com (role Admin - with admin panel acess) OR user@gmail.com (role User - no admin panel access)
-            - Password: 1 (for all users)
+        - Password: set to 1 (for all users)
-        - On the main blog page, click the "Personal" button in the top-right, navigate to your account, and click the Admin Panel button in the left sidebar.
+    - On the main blog page, click the personal icon in the top-right, navigate to your account

-    - **Option 2: If you chose the factory option in step 3**
-        - Create or edit an existing user, set the role value to 0(admin), and change the email if needed.
-        - Follow the steps from Option 1, replacing the email with your adjusted version.
+    - Click the Admin Panel icon in the left sidebar (only for admin users).